TypiCMS/Base/README.md

 ### Publish a module

-If you want to modify a module, for example to add some fields or a relation, you have to publish it by running:
+If you want to modify a module, for example, to add some fields or a relation, you have to publish it by running:

 ```
 php artisan typicms:publish <modulename>